Exclusion in Spiritual Communities

 And then this person [told me], ‘Well, today I’m here because I have heard of this God, and I want to have an experience with this God ’cause I understand that he cares about me.’
 And then this guy threw a bunch of cocaine on the floor.
 I never saw so much cocaine in my life.
 He said, ‘I don’t want this anymore.
 I want God.
 I want the God that you’re preaching.’

 God is not looking at their appearance.
-God is not looking at your sins, your mistakes; he just looks at your potentials.
+God is not looking at your sins, your mistakes; he just looks at your potential.
 And that’s what I want people to see in me.
 Don’t want them to look at my look, I want them to look at themselves and think, ‘If God likes this guy…if God loves this citizen, God loves me too.’”

 I met Davi da Silva at the Zadoque Church in São Paulo, Brazil in the very first week that Portraits in Faith became an international project.
 The Zadoque Church caters to “underground” Christians who are part of the tattooed, pierced, leather wearing or goth-dressed counterculture.
 Even with his entire upper and lower lips pierced with over 20 rings, Davi defied all my preconceptions and turned out to be a beautiful soul filled with devotion to the cause of loving all of humanity.

 I was touched by Davi’s story that he really only joined the underground world when he tried to find a church home for his brother who had turned to underground counterculture and could find no church that would accept him.
 So as I reflect on this beautiful human being, Davi da Silva, I am also reflecting on why we push people away and reject those whose appearances are different.
 I questioned a professional colleague from my marketing and innovation work who has a strong background in evolutionary psychology and behavioral science.
 He shared this perspective with me by email: